-Introduced by Congressman Valadao (R-CA), this bill would dramatically weaken, waive, or entirely eliminate NEPA in prescribed circumstances for water projects.
+Introduced by Congressman Valadao (R-CA) on January 3, 2017, this bill would dramatically weaken, waive, or entirely eliminate NEPA in prescribed circumstances for water projects.

-Introduced by Congressman Young (R-AK), this bill requires the Secretary of Interior to establish and implement an oil and gas-leasing program on the coastal plain of Alaska using an outdated 30-year-old environmental review to satisfy the requirements of NEPA for pre-lease activities.
+Introduced by Congressman Young (R-AK) on January 3, 2017, this bill requires the Secretary of Interior to establish and implement an oil and gas-leasing program on the coastal plain of Alaska using an outdated 30-year-old environmental review to satisfy the requirements of NEPA for pre-lease activities.

-Introduced by Congressman Young (R-AK), this poses major public health risks to the drinking water of rural and Native communities by waiving all health and environmental protections established by the Department of the Interior associated with fracking.
+Introduced by Congressman Young (R-AK) on January 3, 2017, this bill poses major public health risks to the drinking water of rural and Native communities by waiving all health and environmental protections established by the Department of the Interior associated with fracking.